-The District has (five) 5^1 Board of Directors members.
-Each member is elected for a term of service of (five) 5^2 years.
+The District has (five) $5^1$ Board of Directors members.
+Each member is elected for a term of service of (five) $5^2$ years.
 Members may be re-elected to serve consecutive terms so long as the member continues to meet the eligibility requirements for board service.

 A board member remains in office until the member's successor has been sworn into office.
-In the event a board member's term of office has expired and no one is elected to replace the member, or the individual elected fails to receive the oath of office within the time set in statute, the board member becomes a "holdover" and is treated as having been re-elected to office for another term;3 Board members may only serve one term as a holdover and may be re-elected to the board at the expiration of his/her term.
+In the event a board member's term of office has expired and no one is elected to replace the member, or the individual elected fails to receive the oath of office within the time set in statute, the board member becomes a "holdover" and is treated as having been re-elected to office for another term; Board members may only serve one term as a holdover and may be re-elected to the board at the expiration of his/her term.
 Consequently, should no individual be elected to the position at the expiration of the holdover term, the position shall be declared to be vacant and filled in accordance with Policy 1.2-BOARD ORGANIZATION AND VACANCIES and Arkansas law.
 Board members not wishing to continue as a holdover may resign from office and the position is to be filled in accordance with Policy 1.2.

-Notes: 1 Insert your district's number of board members.
-Except for a very few grandfathered exceptions, the number of board members is statutorily required to be five (5); seven (7); or, for districts with twenty-four thousand (24,000) or higher average daily membership, nine (9).
+Notes: Insert your district's number of board members.
+Except for a very few grandfathered exceptions, the number of board members is statutorily required to be either five (5); or seven (7); members; however, if the district has an average daily membership of twenty thousand (20,000) or higher, then the district may have, nine (9) board members.

-2 Insert the number of years a board member is elected to serve.
+Insert the number of years a board member is elected to serve.
 The number of years must be between three (3) and five (5) years.